Fair Oaks–Fairfax Boulevard Line: Changes

 On March 14, 2021, the weekday 1C trips was truncated back to Fair Oaks Mall, no longer operating to McConnell Public Safety and Transportation Operations Center due to the closure of the West Ox Division.
-The weekend 1C trips remains unchanged.
+The weekend 1C routing remains unchanged, but with the Saturday eastbound trip leaving at 6:25 AM eliminated, making both Saturday & Sunday the same schedule times.